aaronmichaelfrost/twoloop-website/blog-posts/devblog-3.md

 ### Movement Antihack

-Cheaters ruin the fun, so I've built server-side validation for player movement that checks:
+I've built server-side validation for player movement that checks:
 * **Groundedness** - Prevents fly hacking and impossible jumps
 * **Speed limits** - Catches speed hackers moving too fast
 * **Collision detection** - Stops noclip cheats that phase through walls

-I tested these by simulating common clientside cheats—they work perfectly, automatically kicking players who fail validation.
+I tested these by simulating clientside cheats.
+The validation works, detection works, and will flag players accordingly.
 This integrates with the violation scoring system from the previous update, so admins can tally violations and manage enforcement.

 ### More Console Commands